BorgeRokseth/exam-points-summary/README.md

 python justify.py
 ```

 You'll be prompted to enter a `CandidateExternalId`, and a justification will be printed for copy-pasting.
+You can then paste this directly in the appropriate textbox in Inspera.

+It is highly recommended to double check correctness before submitting a justification

 ## License